nattadasu/animeApi/README.md

 For The Movie DB (TMDB), the ID is in the format of `:provider/:mediatype/:mediaid` where `:mediatype` is only `movie` and `:mediaid` is the ID of the title in the provider instead of typical `:provider/:mediaid` format.

-Unfortunately, due to some issues reported in [Anime-Lists/anime-lists][alal], the relation mapping data for TMDB is limited to `movie` only.

 ##### Trakt